wp-plugins/social-media-feather/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Added ability to specify position for both share and follow buttons
+* Added options for prefix and postfix markup for individual buttons sets
+* Fixed warning when in debug mode

 = 1.3.1 =
 * Tweak the new Retina display code to work more accurately
 * Fix for share URL being incorrect in certain cases